 Joining The King’s Singers has given me the opportunity to travel all over the world and sing in places I once only dreamed of.
-And for a humble Kiwi, it is more than I could ever have imagined.
-Here’s to many more years living the dream!
-And, with a Marriage in the Cotswolds and a Blessing in Christchurch, New Zealand to organise, the 2016-17 season promises to be an exciting one both home and away.
+And for a humble Kiwi, having been an audience member for the 40th Anniversary, being in the group as it celebrates 50 years is more than I could ever have imagined.
+Add to that being a newly married man… I really am living the dream!

 Baritone, Joined February 2004

 As we approach our 50th Anniversary, nobody is more surprised than I that I’m the sole KS survivor of the 40th Anniversary celebrations back in 2008, but I’ve enjoyed the arrival of each new colleague and am viewing next year with extreme excitement!

 It’s been an incredible 14 years since I was appointed to the group, following a period working as a lawyer in London, and over 1,500 concerts later a lot has happened – not least marrying Stephanie and helping to bring three wonderful daughters into the world.
 Although I miss them terribly as we tour around the world, the homecomings are still very special and I’ve been very fortunate to work at the very top of the choral profession for well over a decade now.Alongside the performances have come memorable education experiences, and I’ve found it rewarding to work at some of the world’s top universities assisting in their choral development – including at my alma mater, Cambridge.